Boundary-degenerate elliptic operators and Holder continuity for solutions to variational equations and inequalities: H older continuity for solutions to the variational equation

 \section{H\"older continuity for solutions to the variational equation}

-In this section, we prove Theorem \ref{thm:MainContinuity}, that is, local H\"older continuity on a neighborhood of $\bar\Gamma_0$ for solutions $u$ to the variational equation \eqref{eq:IntroHestonWeakMixedProblemHomogeneous}.
-We consider separately the case of the interior boundary points $z_0 \in \Gamma_0$ and of the ``corner points'' $z_0 \in \bar\Gamma_0\cap\bar\Gamma_1$.
-(While $\bar\Gamma_0\cap\bar\Gamma_1$ is a set of geometric corner points for the domain $\sO$, the lesson of \cite{DaskalHamilton1998} is that the solution, $u$, along $\Gamma_0$ behaves, in many respects, just as it does in the interior of $\sO$.)
+In this section, we prove Theorems \ref{thm:MainContinuityInterior} and \ref{thm:MainContinuityBoundary} and Corollaries \ref{cor:MainHolderContinuityBoundary} and \ref{cor:MainContinuity}, that is, local H\"older continuity on a neighborhood of $\bar\Gamma_0$ for solutions $u$ to the variational equation \eqref{eq:IntroHestonWeakMixedProblemHomogeneous}.
+We consider separately the case of the interior boundary points $z_0 \in \Gamma_0$ and of the `corner points' $z_0 \in \bar\Gamma_0\cap\bar\Gamma_1$.
+(While $\bar\Gamma_0\cap\bar\Gamma_1$ is a set of geometric corner points for the open subset, $\sO$, the lesson of \cite{DaskalHamilton1998} is that the solution, $u$, along $\Gamma_0$ behaves, in many respects, just as it does in the interior of $\sO$.)
 The proof of the second case, for corner points, is easier than the proof of the first case as it does not require an application of the John-Nirenberg inequality.
-The essential difference between the proof of Theorem \ref{thm:MainContinuity} and the proof of its classical analogue for weak solutions to non-degenerate elliptic equations \cite[Theorems 8.27 \& 8.29]{GilbargTrudinger} consists in a modification of the methods of \cite[\S 8.6, \S 8.9, \& \S 8.10]{GilbargTrudinger} when deriving our energy estimates \eqref{eq:EnergyEstimate}, where we adapt the application of the John-Nirenberg inequality and Poincar\'e inequality to our framework of weighted Sobolev spaces.
+The essential difference between the proofs of Theorems \ref{thm:MainContinuityInterior} and \ref{thm:MainContinuityBoundary} and the proof of its classical analogue for variational solutions to non-degenerate elliptic equations \cite[Theorems 8.27 and 8.29]{GilbargTrudinger} consists in a modification of the methods of \cite[\S 8.6, \S 8.9, and \S 8.10]{GilbargTrudinger} when deriving our energy estimates \eqref{eq:EnergyEstimate}, where we adapt the application of the John-Nirenberg inequality and Poincar\'e inequality to our framework of weighted Sobolev spaces.
 Moreover, because the balls defined by the Koch metric, $d$, do not have good scaling properties unless they are centered at a point $z_0 \in \partial\HH$ (see Remark \ref{rmk:ScalingPropertiesKochMetric}), the Moser iteration technique applies only to such balls.
 Therefore, the estimate \eqref{eq:MainContinuity2} holds only for points $z_0 \in \partial\HH$, and in order to obtain the full H\"older continuity of solutions \eqref{eq:MainContinuity3}, we need to apply a rescaling argument which is outlined in the last steps of the arguments below.
 Therefore, boundary H\"older continuity does not follow in the same way as in \cite{GilbargTrudinger}.
+We also prove Theorem \ref{thm:StrongMaximumPrinciple}.